 - Multi-network with auto-connect, join and identify functionalities

 - Support for spelling check, proxies, SASL, DCC plus many more

-It is an easy to use command-line based IRC client meant for Unix-like operating systems and supports SILC and ICB protocols through plugins.
+Irssi is an easy-to-use command-line-based IRC client meant for Unix-like operating systems and supports SILC and ICB protocols through plugins.

 It has some amazing features and these include: